docs

 | 10,000 credits | $100 | $0.010 |

-New accounts get 100 free credits.
+First-time email signups get 100 free credits, once per email.
 No card required.
 Credits don't expire.

 If your balance is too low for a job, the request fails with a 402: